ThaKangBaby/shell-script/README.md

 ## How to run this shell script

-Step 1: Download or clone this repository(all the files under shell-script/)
+Step 1: Download or clone this repository

-Step 2: In terminal, change your directory to where you downloaded this repository
+Step 2: In terminal, change your directory to where you downloaded this repository and enter the folder

 example:

         cd Downloads/shell-script-master

 Step 3: Write the following to run the script:

         ./installtools "your name" "your@email.com"